How to compare broadband and TV deals

 It can be pretty exciting once you’ve found a deal that looks like it may be perfect for you.
 Don’t dive in headfirst though: not until you’ve checked the following details.

 While they may sometimes look similar, different packages contain different services.
-A package with up to 17Mbps standard broadband is quite different to one that comes with up to 200Mbps fibre optic broadband.
+A standard broadband service with an average download speed of 10Mbps is quite different to a fibre package that comes with 200Mbps.
 To avoid choosing the wrong deal, be sure to check what each deal contains.
 You can do this by clicking on the deal’s name.

 Some bundled plans require installation.
 Others do not.
 You can check whether these fees apply by examining the ‘upfront cost’ column.
 Be careful though, as there may be additional costs once you’ve signed up.
 You may be charged for router delivery, service activation, or the installation of new phone lines.